-A critical remark is that you never should consume high amounts of Vitamin D3 without taking Vitamin K. They both are fat-soluble vitamins and are essential for calcium metabolism.
+The critical point is that you never should consume high amounts of Vitamin D3 without taking Vitamin K. They both are fat-soluble vitamins and are essential for calcium metabolism.
 The synergistic interplay of these vitamins is still not accepted.

 I know many older folks stay the most time inside the house, which doesn’t help their health condition.
 They are prone to all kinds of infection and inflammation.

 The amount of vitamin D 3 described by their GP’s is too little.
 In my eyes, it is like a placebo given to them.
 But some doctors prescribe 20000 i.U. once a week, and that is about 2800 a day.
 That is better.

 The synergistic interplay between the vitamins affects the most bones and cardiovascular health.
 It is well studied that these two vitamins complement each other.

 Vitamin D is responsible for producing Vitamin K-dependent proteins requiring enough vitamin K for the carboxylation to function correctly.